 You would think that a more expensive price will mean better reviews and rating of a running shoe at least overall, but that’s not what a RunRepeat study found.
 In fact, it was the exact opposite!

-Out of 391 models of running shoes that represented 24 different brands, the 10 most expensive shoes that had an average price of $181 were rated about 8 percent lower than the 10 cheapest models with an average price of $61.
+Out of 391 models of running shoes that represented 24 different brands, the 10 most expensive shoes, at an average price of $181, were rated about 8% lower than the 10 cheapest models, with an average price of $61.

 Obviously, this may vary from model to model, so you’ll want to check out reviews of the specific shoe that you’re interested in to see if it’s worth the price.

-For example, I have friends that swear by Hoka One One and On running shoes.
+For example, I have friends who swear by Hoka One One and On running shoes.
 The shoes work great for them, and it’s worth it to them to spend more on running shoes because they are more satisfied with them.
+I have other friends who run in mid-range ASICS and Brooks models who are every bit as happy with their shoes.

 What Shoes Should Runners with Underpronation or Overpronation Choose?

 If you overpronate, then you will probably want to select shoes that will help control pronation.
-And that’s going to cost you more than any bare-bones shoe under $100.
+This is the land of motion-control and stability shoes, and that land has an entry cost.
 In this case, more expensive running shoes may indeed be worth the price if you do your research.

-Underpronators have a bit more leeway with shoe selection; however, increased cushioning is usually the way to go.
+Underpronators have a bit more leeway with shoe selection; the major concern is with increased cushioning.
 So as we stated earlier, more cushioning = higher costs.

 Whether you roll your feet inward (overpronate) or roll your feet outward (underpronate), you are likely more apt for running-related injuries, such as shin splints and plantar fasciitis.
 You need to improve your form to avoid these injuries, which may necessitate new shoes.